tanazimmer/Python-Challenge/README.md

 # Python-Challenge - PyBank
 In this challenge, I was provided with financial records of a company comprising of 86 lines composed of columns 'Date' and 'Profits/Losses'.
-THe task was to create a python script to analyze the dataset and calculate each of the following:
+The task was to create a python script to analyze the dataset and calculate each of the following:

     - The total number of months included in the dataset
     - The net total amount of "Profit/Losses" over the entire period